-Voter registration is high, with 91 per cent of adult Londoners registering to vote in local elections in 201650.
+Voter registration is high, with 86 per cent of adult Londoners registering to vote in local elections in 2016.
 This is something to celebrate.
-However, we need to be aware of parts of the city where voter registration is lower.
+However, there are parts of the city where voter registration is lower.
 Challenges are significant for London boroughs with high population churn, where Londoners may struggle to put down roots and become involved locally.